Production Designers

 Do you provide the full art department?

 Yes, we can staff complete art departments scaled to your production.
-This includes art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from Mexico's deep and talented below-the-line crew base.
+This has art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from Mexico's deep and talented below-the-line crew base.

 How do production designers work with other departments?

-Production designers collaborate closely with cinematography on lighting requirements, costume on visual palette, VFX on digital extensions, and locations on practical considerations.
-They're the visual hub coordinating all design elements.
+Production designers work closely with cinematography on lighting needs, costume on visual palette, VFX on digital extensions, and locations on practical considerations.
+They're the visual hub setting up all design elements.

 Related Services